GREGORY B. CLAY, O.D., F.A.A.O.

 doctors in the nation to help his patients receive the incredible gift that laser vision correction affords.

 Dr. Clay has served as President of the Oklahoma Association of Optometric Physicians, and President of the Southwest Council of Optometry.
 He has served his community as President of numerous organizations, including the Durant Board of Education, Chamber of Commerce, and Kiwanis Club of Durant, Bryan County United Way, Christ Mission of Durant, and Pregnancy Center of Bryan County, as well as Vice President of the Oklahoma Shakespearean Festival.
 He has been honored as Durant Citizen of the Year, Durant Layman of the Year, and was selected as one of Three Outstanding Young Oklahomans by the Oklahoma Jaycees.
 In 2014, Dr. Clay was inducted into the Durant Area Chamber of Commerce Hall of Fame.
 He was named 2004 Optometric Physician of the Year by the Oklahoma Association of Optometric Physicians, has been inducted into the Pioneers in Optometry Hall of Fame, and was awarded the Distinguished Service Award by the Oklahoma Association of Optometric Physicians in 2015.

 Dr. Greg and his wife Pam (Hatfield) have three grown daughters, five granddaughters, and two grandsons.
-His youngest daughter, Dr. Stephanie Mendell and her husband, Dr. Scott Mendell, are optometric physicians practicing in Pauls Valley.
+His youngest daughter, Dr. Stephanie Mendell and her husband, Dr. Scott Mendell, are optometric physicians practicing in Pauls Valley and Purcell.
 The Clays are members of the Park Avenue Church of Christ, where Dr. Clay serves as an Elder.